kaos-dev/KLoggerV2/README.md

     //with custom tags
     "myTag" e "pizza is too good"
     "myTag" i {
-        MainActivity.Example.eatPizza() //or "eatPizza" like before
+        Example.eatPizza() //or "eatPizza" like before
     }

     //also d, e, w ,v and wtf

     //Try also this
-    MainActivity.Example tryLog {
+    Example tryLog {
         eatPizzaWithException() //doSomething and then log any Exception }